leonardpin-br/python-scribus-boilerplate/README.md

 ## It includes
     1. Easy password hashing and verification (bcrypt).
-Even though Autodesk Maya is not able to load the BCrypt package, if the user of this kit needs to hash and verify a password, it is already preconfigured.
+Even though Scribus is not able to load the BCrypt package more than once per session, if the user of this kit needs to hash and verify a password, it is already preconfigured.
     2. An abstract class to be inherited by all the others that access the database.
 It is an application of the Active Record design pattern.
     3. Two example subclasses are provided.
 One for a product and one for